pedro-moreira-ibm/bob-workshop/lab2/README.md

 To do this, you will create a custom Bob mode specialized in writing technical documentation.

-When prompted for the installation scope, you have two options:

-* Select **Global** if you regularly work with documentation.
-The mode will be available across all workspaces and can be reused in future projects.
-* Select **Project** if you only plan to use it for this lab.
-The mode will be available only in the current project.

 ## 7.1: Open the Mode marketplace in Bob

 Go to **Settings** and open the **Modes** tab.